 National Security measures don’t always increase security

 The government’s use of “National Security” isn’t always about increasing security.
 It has been used in the past as a comfortable way to avoid transparency, leading to the loss of basic human rights.
 Or, to make excuses for wasted time and money, as is the case with Security Theater.
 The latter refers to activities that make people feel safer, but in reality, do little to improve a security situation.
 For example, post 9/11 airport security measures, which, according to some TSA officials, infringe on privacy for little to no gain.
+As for contact-tracing apps, and their ultimate effect, time will tell if the trade-off of privacy for coronavirus containment was worth it.

 It’s a question of trust.
 Given that the government has earned our suspicions for their “National Security” cry, aren’t we entitled to more transparency and stricter enforcement of our rights?